 Stilton’s Manor features a time manipulation mechanic, letting you peer and travel into the past and back to the present without much effort.
 Both of these locations add to the open focus on the game, adding new possibilities for the series.
 Each level offers a unique gameplay experience, acting as part of the larger puzzle, but are equally impressive in their own right.
 In between levels you explore the city locations, listening to NPCs chatter, which changes based on the Chaos system, and finding clues along the way.

 Dishonored 2 is a better game than its predecessor in every form, building upon its award-winning formula, regardless if you stick to the shadows or spill the blood of your enemies.
 It’s a rewarding and satisfying experience, although the game culminates the same more or yes regardless of your choices.
 The game’s epilogue will paint an optimistic or disastrous picture of the future based on your choices, but the game’s narrative doesn’t hold up as well as the actual gameplay.Note: Dishonored 2 was reviewed on PlayStation 4.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.